200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-03-ScyllaandCharybdis.md

 There are three phases: prologue (one scene per player), journey (three scenes per player) and epilogue (last scene).

 Each player take four d6 (two black and two white) and roll, then places them in a row assigning one dice to the prologue and one for each of the journey scenes.
-The color of the dice sets the scene’s tone: if black, fear prevails; if white, love is stronger.
+The color of the dice sets the sceneâ€™s tone: if black, fear prevails; if white, love is stronger.
 Play every scene according to tone set by your dice.

 The player with the high prologue dice start, then alternate.